JeffreyL-3/RecycleBot/README.md

 # RecycleBot
 Learn how to recycle anything!
 Upload an image, add a location and personality, and get your response straight from GPT.
 A valid OpenAI api key is required.

-Note: using a jpg file is recommended.
+Note: using a .jpg or .png image is recommended.
 Limited file conversion is implemented, but not all file types are supported.

 ## Setup
 Run the following to install dependencies: